-Also as approved by a special committee of our Board of Directors and pursuant to an agreement (the "Second Purchase Agreement") entered into in September 2011, effective February 7, 2012, Prime purchased from Landmark certain undeveloped real estate located in Laguna Vista, Texas (the "Texas Real Estate") for the purchase price of approximately \$2.5 million.
-The Second Purchase Agreement grants Prime put options to sell the Texas Real Estate to Landmark or to Barton.
+As approved by a special committee of our Board of Directors and pursuant to an agreement (the "Purchase Agreement") entered into in September 2011, effective February 7, 2012, Prime Financial L.L.C. ("Prime"), a subsidiary of LSB, purchased from Landmark Land Company, Inc. ("Landmark") certain undeveloped real estate located in Laguna Vista, Texas (the "Texas Real Estate") for the purchase price of approximately \$2,500,000.
+The Purchase Agreement grants Prime put options to sell the Texas Real Estate to Landmark or to Gerald G. Barton ("Barton"), who is the chief executive officer and a substantial stockholder of Landmark.
 Prime may exercise a put option during the sixth year following Prime's purchase of the Texas Real Estate.
-If a put option is exercised, the purchase price for the Texas Real Estate will be the original purchase price of approximately \$2.5 million, plus a premium equal to a simple 10% annual return on the original purchase price beginning February 2012, subject to certain adjustments.
-The Second Purchase Agreement also grants Prime warrants to purchase up to one million shares of Landmark's common stock, at \$1.00 per share.
+If a put option is exercised, the purchase price for the Texas Real Estate will be based on the original purchase price, plus a premium equal to a simple 10% annual return on the original purchase price beginning as of the closing of the Purchase Agreement, subject to certain adjustments.
+The Purchase Agreement also grants Prime warrants to purchase up to 1,000,000 shares of Landmark's common stock, at \$1.00 per share.
 The right of Prime to acquire Landmark shares under any unexercised warrants shall terminate on the completed exercise of the put options.
-At the closing of the Second Purchase Agreement, Landmark entered into a separate agreement to use its reasonable efforts to use, where technically feasible, geothermal heating and air conditioning units manufactured by one of the LSB's subsidiaries on other Landmark properties in the development where the Texas Real Estate is located.
+Also Landmark entered into a separate agreement ("GHP Use Agreement") to use its reasonable efforts to use, where technically feasible, geothermal heating and air conditioning units manufactured by one of LSB's subsidiaries on other Landmark properties in the development where the Texas Real Estate is located.
+For financial reporting purposes, no value from the purchase price was allocated to the put options or the GHP Use Agreement primarily because the estimated market value of the Texas Real Estate exceeded the purchase price and a minimal value from the purchase price was allocated to the warrants primarily because Landmark's common stock is lightly traded on the Over-the-Counter Bulletin Board with a minimal price per share (Landm

-Jack E. Golsen ("Golsen"), our Chairman of the Board of Directors and Chief Executive Officer and another individual previously formed a limited liability company ("LLC"), and each contributed \$1.0 million to the LLC.
-The LLC subsequently loaned Landmark approximately \$2.0 million.
-In March 2011, Golsen sold his membership interest in the LLC to Barton in consideration for a promissory note in the principal amount of approximately \$1.1 million, representing the amount that Golsen had invested in the LLC, plus interest (the "Barton Note").
+Jack E. Golsen, our Chairman and Chief Executive Officer ("Golsen") and another individual previously formed a limited liability company ("LLC"), and each contributed \$1,000,000 to the LLC.
+The LLC subsequently loaned Landmark approximately \$2,000,000.
+In March 2011, Golsen sold his membership interest in the LLC to Barton in consideration for a promissory note in the principal amount of approximately \$1,100,000, representing the amount that Golsen had invested in the LLC, plus interest (the "Barton Note").
 The Barton Note was due and payable in June 2011.
-Pursuant to the terms of the First and Second Purchase Agreements, until the expiration of the put options, no payment will be made on the Barton Note and payment of the amounts owing under the Barton Note will be subordinate to any amounts owing Prime upon the exercise of a put option.
-Further, Golsen has agreed under the Second Purchase Agreement that no portion of the purchase price shall be used by Landmark to repay any indebtedness owing to Golsen.
+Pursuant to the terms of the Purchase Agreement, until the expiration of the put options, no payment will be made on the Barton Note and payment of the amounts owing under the Barton Note will be subordinate to any amounts owing Prime upon the exercise of a put option.
+Further, Golsen has agreed under the Purchase Agreement that no portion of the purchase price shall be used by Landmark to repay any indebtedness owing to Golsen.